Dundalk Young Irelands GFC: History

-On a brighter note, 2018 would prove to be another momentous year in Young Irelands' history as they won three major trophies.
+The 2018 season would prove to be another momentous year in Young Irelands' history as they won three major trophies.
 The Christy Bellew Cup for the Junior Championship was won with victory over Glyde Rangers, followed by the Division 3 Junior League and finally the Leinster Junior Club Football Championship.
 This was the first time a Louth club had won this provincial competition.
 The Irelanders beat the junior champions of Westmeath, Laois and Kilkenny on their way to winning the Leinster title with a 2–10 to 2–07 win over St Brigid's of Offaly at the Gaelic Grounds in December.
 They then met Kerry's Beaufort in the semi-finals of the All-Ireland Junior Club Football Championship on 20 January 2019 at O'Moore Park, Portlaoise.
-Despite leading by 3 points at half-time, the Irelanders went down 0–12 to 0–10 to the competition's eventual winners.
+Despite leading by three points at half-time, the Irelanders went down 0–12 to 0–10 to the competition's eventual winners.

 The club currently competes in the Louth Intermediate championship and in Division 2 of the county's football leagues, which they won in 2021.
-Bernie Ruane and Declan Mussen will jointly manage the team in the 2023 season.
+Eamonn Morgan will manage the men's senior team in the 2025 season.
+In August 2025, the club launched a Strategic Development Plan (2025-2030) to set out plans to improve and expand the club.

 Catchment area

-Players have traditionally come from the Seatown area of central Dundalk close to where the St. Mary's College grounds – the club's home pitch for several decades – are located.
+Founded in 1884, Dundalk Young Irelands originally drew players from all parts of the town.
+A later move to the Marist field in Seatown led to a strong local player base from that area.
+Now based at the Upper Marshes, the club is seeing growing participation from southern areas of Dundalk.

 Rivalries

-Dundalk Gaels (formed in 1928) were the Irelanders' main rivals for many years.
-Between 1940 and 1952, the two clubs won eight out of thirteen Louth senior championship titles.
-Town neighbours Seán O'Mahony's and Clan Na Gael have provided local opposition at the intermediate grade in recent years.